FT1006/analytics-agent-cli/README.md

 staffer --help
 ```

 That's it!
-AI that understands your folders and helps with your code.
+AI that understands your folders and helps with your data.